Art Terms and Definitions — T

 X-Radiography

 A medical diagnostic tool used extensively by conservators to determine how artists applied different layers of paint to create an image.
 The X-rays penetrate through multiple layers of paint to image the atomic weight or density of the various present materials.
-It can easily detect if repairs have been made to tears in the canvas, if there are holes in the panel support, and other such occurrences.
+It can readily identify if repairs have been conducted on tears in the canvas, if there are holes in the panel support, and other similar issues.
 This information is extremely valuable to conservators, as it helps determine the best procedures to use in preserving the image.
 It can also assist art historians in the interpretation of the artwork and more specific dating.

 Xerography